wang-q/nwr/docs/Trichoderma.md

 ## Prepare sequences for `egaz`

-- `--perseq` for Chromosome-level assemblies and targets
-    - means split fasta by names, targets or good assembles should set it
+`egaz template --prep` standardizes FASTA files, removes duplicate sequences, and splits long sequences into ~5 Mb segments.
+Use `--perseq` for chromosome-level assemblies and targets so that FASTA files are split by sequence names.

 ```bash
 cd ~/data/Trichoderma